Calgary Coin & Antique Home Chinese Reference Guide Index

 AD 1368-1398

-As discussed above, T'ai Tsu began his rise to power as Chu Yuan-chang Prince of Wu, one of the Yuan Rebels.
-Most references include issues of that period as Ming Coins, although that is not technically correct andwe have chosen to incude them under the heading of Yuan Rebels.
+As discussed above, T'ai Tsu began his rise to power as the Yuan Rebel Chu Yuan-chang Prince of Wu.
+Most references include issues of that period as Ming Coins, although that is not technically correct and I have chosen to incude them under the correct heading as a Yuan Rebel.

 reign title: HUNG-WU, AD 1368-1398